IamShivanshCoder/copy-to-storage/README.md

 ```
 ### Note !!!!
- It is a alpha version amd only works for single files not folders
+ It is a alpha version and only works for single files not folders